bitrix24/b24restdocs/api-reference/chat-bots/commands/imbot-command-answer.md

 - parameter requirements are not indicated
 - not all parameters have examples in the table
 - examples are missing
-- no response in case of success
+- success response is missing
-- no response in case of error
+- error response is missing
 - links to pages that have not yet been created are not specified

 {% endnote %}